tafadzwagonera/jembi-fhir-server/README.md

 }
 ```

-2. It's assumed that data to the ```POST``` endpoint has beeen validated on frontend and therefore can be reasonably realied on
+2. Data to the ```POST``` endpoint has beeen validated on frontend and can be reasonably realied on.

 2. Several attributes were ommited from the ```Observation``` model under ```jembi-fhir-server/backend/app/Models/Observation``` to make scope manageable.